 Everything about Brussel Sprouts You Need to Know

 These cruciferous vegetables are grown for its edible leafy green buds.
-Though they bears the name Brussel, but they can be planted outside this region.
+Though they bear the name Brussel, they can be planted outside this region.
 However, if you want to gain success in how to grow Brussel sprouts, you need to get to know this vegetable closer.

 Some people may think that Brussel sprouts come from Brussel, Belgium.
-However, it is widely believed that this vegetable is native to Mediterranean region.
+However, it is widely believed that this vegetable is native to the Mediterranean region.
 It is said that the Romans had this vegetable in their diet centuries ago.

 Brussel sprouts were first cultivated in an area near Brussel in the 13th century.
 Later on, this vegetable was introduced to England and French in the 18th century.
 These days, Brussel sprouts are commercially cultivated in most regions of Europe and North America.

 Brussel sprouts are biennial plants.
 These vegetable plants have leathery and smooth leaves with long leave stems.
 They grow on a thick and succulent stalk alternately.
 Those leaves are large and green.
 However, there are certain varieties with purple leaves.

-When they are mature, the edible buds will grow along the stalks.
+When they are mature, the edible buds will grow along with the stalks.
 These buds are usually between 2.5 cm and 4 cm in diameter.
 A healthy Brussel sprout plant can produce about 1 kg to 1.4 kg of those buds.
 They are matured from the bottom.

-Moreover, they are usually harvested in between September and March.
+Moreover, they are usually harvested between September and March.
 The taste of these sprouts is delicious if you know how to cook it.
-However, if they are overcooked, they will give you strong sulfur like taste.
+However, if they are overcooked, they will give you a strong sulfur-like taste.

 These plants usually will bloom in the second year if they are not damaged by the winter.
 These flowers are yellow and have four petals.

 Therefore, you don’t need to do certain steps to protect Brussel sprout plants from the cold temperature in the winter.

-Learn more how to grow cabbage.
+Read also: how to grow moss

 Where to grow Brussel Sprouts